djdavid123/BabyRatKingsOfficial/README.md

 Hello Welcome to the contract addreess for the BRK collection.
 Be sure to look around :0

+Also FYI This BabyRatKing is an ERC721a contract with significantly lower gas fees running on the Ethereum network.

 ## Requirements

 ### Software